Azure/iot-plug-and-play-bridge/readme.md

 - **[OPTIONAL]**: [Azure IoT Edge](https://docs.microsoft.com/azure/iot-edge/) (can be used to help deploy, run, and manage software on the device).

-## Azure IoT Plug and Play bridge Architecture
+## IoT Plug and Play bridge Architecture

 ![Architecture](./pnpbridge/docs/Pictures/AzurePnPBridge.png)